-If you’re a more recent arrival to the EssaySnark blahg who’s planning on applying to bschool this year, then presumably you’re working on the GMAT and you’ve been reading school websites and probably spending way too much time on the applicant forums.
+If you’re a more recent arrival to the EssaySnark blahg who’s planning on applying to bschool this year, rather than one of our long-time BSer readers who keeps coming back for the snark even though you already got into school (yay you!)… Then presumably you’re working on the GMAT or GRE, and you’ve been reading school websites, and probably spending way too much time on the applicant forums.

 We mentioned recently that this is a great time to be talking to students.
 We also mentioned in that post that now is a great time to be visiting the schools.

 In fact, now is really the ONLY time to be doing that, if you’re interested in applying to bschool this year.

 Because class is in session.
 Students are on campus.
 You’ll get the full experience of the campus visit if you go in the spring.

 If you wait till the summer, then you can certainly still benefit from seeing the school and its environs.
 You’ll get a taste for the type of neighborhood the school is in and possibly experience some of the community in which you might live, if you were to go there.
 You’ll certainly meet some students, since there’s always some around no matter when you visit.
 But their numbers will be limited.
 Most bschool students are off on their merry adventures of summer internships in the, er, summer.
 They’re not at school.
 (The main exception being Columbia, which has their J-Term cohort on campus in the summer.)

 No students on campus means no classes in session.
 The biggest advantage of going to a school is to actually experience what it’s like to be a student in that program.
 You won’t be able to sit in on a class, and so you’d be cheating yourself of a key #1 reason to go to all that trouble of getting on a plane and everything.